JimHotchkiss/rails_dyi_app/NOTES.md

 Also, going to add two flash[:alerts] for Users validations

 So my nested resources is working.
 I need to now do two things, make sure a user can edit/delete their project(s), and a user can edit/delete their comment(s)

+I want to figure out a way to make